cphoover/http-aws-es/README.md

-Connection handler for Amazon ES
+Connection handler for Amazon ES with dependency injection
 ---

 Makes elasticsearch-js compatible with Amazon ES.
 It uses the aws-sdk to make signed requests to an Amazon ES endpoint.